 It is critical to appreciate that in Chinese Medicine, treatment for "arrhythmia (palpitations)" is rarely focused on the symptoms exclusively.
 Alternatively, a practitioner is looking at the factors that led to the development of "arrhythmia (palpitations)" - i.e. the "cause(s)".

 For non-practitioners, we recommend reading treating the "cause" and not the "symptoms" for more on the overall approach and the importance of the TCM diagnostic system in formulating treatment approaches.

-Within TCM, "arrhythmia (palpitations)", is potentially related to the following diagnostic patterns - blood stagnation, heart qi deficiency, heart yang deficiency, heart yin deficiency, kidney yang deficiency, kidney yin deficiency, liver yin deficiency, spleen qi deficiency, spleen yang deficiency among many other possibilities and/or layered combinations.
+Within TCM, "arrhythmia (palpitations)" is potentially related to one or more of the following diagnostic patterns: blood stagnation, heart qi deficiency, heart yang deficiency, heart yin deficiency, kidney yang deficiency, kidney yin deficiency, liver yin deficiency, spleen qi deficiency, and/or spleen yang deficiency.